Transfer Pricing in Honduras

 Comparability Analysis in Honduras

-In order to be able to analyze whether a transaction is comparable, Article 19 of the Regulations sets forth certain comparability factors such as:
+In order to analyze whether a transaction is comparable, Article 19 of the Regulations sets forth certain comparability factors, such as:

 • The characteristics of the goods or services transactions.